dhirsch1138/cc65_template/README.md

  * code 6502 assembly
  * compile it using cc65
  * load it onto the eprom using minipro.
 You don't actually have to install any of that on your machine, it is all automagically in the dev container for youl
-## Why am I using a dev container?
+## Why create a dev container template?
 I am both meticious and lazy.
 I want my environment a specific way, but I am far too lazy to document it or recreate it verbatim every time I want to change something.
-Dev containers are self documenting, reproducible, and easy to share.
+Templates are self documenting, reproducible, easy to share, and easy to apply.

 ## What do I need to use dev containers?
 Follow the instructions on https://code.visualstudio.com/docs/devcontainers/containers#getstarted-articles.
 But basically you need: docker, vscode, and the dev container extension.

 ## Create a Dev Container using this template
+**_I encourage you to check out this repo before doing so, as you might be prompted to trust this container (as it'll be running code)._**

-**Short answer: VS Code task (F1) "Dev Containers: New Dev Container", provide custom template "ghcr.io/dhirsch1138/cc65_template/cc65_buildrules" without the quotes**
+**Short answer:** VS Code task (F1) "Dev Containers: New Dev Container", provide custom template `ghcr.io/dhirsch1138/cc65_template/cc65_buildrules`.

 This project was originally a dev container with everything in it: https://github.com/dhirsch1138/cc65_devcontainer_1 , but I moved it all into a dev container template to make it easier to use as intended.
 Use the VS Code task (F1) "Dev Containers: New Dev Container" to load a new container using this template.
-* When prompted for the container, type in "ghcr.io/dhirsch1138/cc65_template/cc65_buildrules" without the quotes.
-I encourage you to check out this repo before doing so, as you might be prompted to trust this container (as it'll be running code).
+* When prompted for the container, type in `ghcr.io/dhirsch1138/cc65_template/cc65_buildrules`.
   * I intend to get this template registered so that it shows in the lookup.
 One day.
 I hope.
+* When prompted to create a dev container for this template, say yes.
+Or don't.
+You do you.

 **Recommended**: Use your own repo to track your changes and push them somewhere outside of the container.
 I don't know how permenant docker containers are, I wouldn't trust a lot of work to one without having it backed up.

+---

 # Coding in the Dev Container
 ## I'm in the dev container, now what?